 Sunset Park has a 27 hole disc (Frisbee) golf course located next to Eastern Ave. along the western edge of the park.
 The size of the course is 7,608 ft (2,319 m) by 8,775 ft (2,675 m).
 There are 24 mixed tees (concrete holes).
 The course is used for leagues, tournaments and public use.

 - Children's Discovery Area with social and interactive play equipment and native play sculpture

 - Drainage channel with two stone-clad bridge crossings to trails

-- New park access road from Sunset Road to interior of existing park
+- The new park access road from Sunset Road to the interior of existing park

 - 12' wide colored asphalt native discovery trails